abchrisxyz/ergowatch/README.md

 #### Initial Sync

-When running for the first time (i.e. with an empty database), the watcher will first sync core tables only, then load database constraints and finally populate other tables.
+When running for the first time (i.e. with an empty database), the watcher will first sync core tables only, then load database constraints and populate other tables.
 To skip this bootstrapping process, you can pass the `no-bootstrap` option.
-If interrupted during the bootstrap process, it is safe to restart the watcher, it'll pick up where it left.
+If interrupted during the bootstrap process, it is safe to restart the watcher, it'll pick up where it left off.

+The boostrapping process takes around 24h on common hardware (old desktop) to reach height 700k.

 ### Fork handling

 The watcher only keeps main chain blocks.
 In the event of a chain fork, the old branch is rolled back up to the forking block and main chain blocks are included again from that point onwards.

-### Processing units

-When a new block is available, the watcher will query it from the node.
-Once obtained from the node, a block is preprocessed into a rust struct.
-The preprocessing step involves conversion of ergo trees into readable addresses as well as rendering of register contents into string representations.
-The preprocessed block then goes through a number of processing units - for lack of a better name - each responsible of extracting specific information from the block and writing it to the database.
-All database actions related to a block are executed within a transaction to keep all units in sync, at all times.

-List of units:

-- [x] **Core unit**: The first unit a block goes through, writing all core tables (headers, transactions, outputs etc.).
-If you're familiar with the explorer backend database you will recognise a similar schema, minus some tables and columns that aren't relevant for the statistics we're interested in.
-Notably, at this stage, we don't store raw ergo trees or AD proofs for instance.
-This helps keeping the database size to a minimum.
-- [x] **Unspent unit**: Maintains a set of unspent boxes.
-- [ ] **Balance unit**: Tracks address balances and balance changes for both ERG and native tokens.
-- [ ] **Oracle pools** unit: Anything related to known oracle pools.
-- [ ] **SigmaUSD unit**: Monitors SigmaUSD related transactions.

 ## API